Why Succession Planning is Essential for Companies with Young Leaders

 As we noted, most CEOs or executives are generally older.
 That means your young CEO is bucking the trend.
 In general, boards are made uncomfortable by uncertainty, and bringing in a new, young executive is definitely a source of uncertainty.
 You can demonstrate to your board, investors, and other stakeholders that your executive team has been thoughtfully crafted and that you’re appropriately prepared for any risks with a solid succession plan.
 Harmony between leadership and the board sets your company up for success, and having a formal, documented succession plan can be one tool to foster this harmony.

 At SIGMA, we want to help your company be more effective and proactive with a good succession plan.
 Our Launch Series will deliver your company a personalized succession plan in just 30 DAYS with only 8 hours of time from your senior leadership team.
-For more information on our SIMPLE Succession Process, Launch Series, or Succession Planning solutions, contact us and learn more about how we can help your organization plan for the future.
+For more information on our Succession Process, Launch Series, or Succession Planning solutions.
+For more information about succession planning, get in touch with the team at SIGMA today.

 [i] Staley, O. (Sept 11, 2017).
 How the average age of CEOs and CFOs has changed since 2012. https://qz.com/1074326/how-the-average-age-of-ceos-and-cfos-has-changed-since-2012/